 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all assigned skill practical assessments through CourseKey, to demonstrate completion of State requirements. - 3.
-Pass the school's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all assigned skill practical skill assignments via skill tracker app, through CourseKey, to demonstrate completion of practical skill requirements. - 3.
+Complete all assigned written and practical exams with a passing score. - 4.
+Complete the required theory hours and all written theory exams with a passing score.